aliceco01/shirlco/README.md

 I'm a **DevOps Engineer** that is passionate about the cloud.

-- 🎓 **Education:** I studied  Computer Engineering and I’m an AWS Re/start graduate
+- 🎓 **Education:** I studied  Computer Engineering at Ben Gurion University and I’m an AWS Re/start graduate

 - 🔨 **Current Work**: I’m currently working on my AWS professional solutions architect certificate.